 But what about DVDs?
 Everything isn't as nice over here.
 Here we usually get very space inefficient, old, crappy and incompatible MPEG2.

-1 GB for a 20 minute episode encoded in MPEG-2 that looks like shit?
+1 GB for a 20 minute episode encoded in MPEG-2 that looks not good?
 No thanks.
 How about the same episode at around 300 MB in H.264?
 Ah, much better.

 And how about That '70s Show, Season 2?
 It's stretched 16:9.
 You don't wanna keep setting the aspect ratio every time you use Plex to play an episode of these.
 Let's transcode these and push them back into 4:3.

-And how about all those fuckin' NTSC Friends DVDs that are telecined?
+And how about all those NTSC Friends DVDs that are telecined?
 Let's detelecine them and compress them a little.
-They look like horrible shit anyway.
+They look horrible anyway.